-What happens along sugarcane's journey from the paddock to your plate?
+What happens along sugarcane's journey from the paddock to the packet?

-Take a tour on this video to see how Australia's sugarcane growers ensure they are sustainable as well as productive and profitable.
+Take a tour with this video to see how Australia's sugarcane growers ensure they are sustainable as well as productive and profitable.

 Do you have more questions about sugar?